SatvikVarshney/Elicit/README.md

 ![image](https://github.com/SatvikVarshney/Elicit/assets/114079530/27ff69ca-81d1-4afe-8180-1fe9b2f3c2e4)

-The Sample Snapshot conversation with Elicit is based on the infomration contained in the PDF "Bridging The Divide".
+The Sample Snapshot conversation with Elicit is based on the information contained in the PDF "Bridging The Divide".
 The sample PDF is available in the 'Sample PDFs' Folder.

 ## Key Features